FarhanSial64/HandGestureMediaController/README.md

 Control your media player using just your hand gestures via webcam!
 This project uses **MediaPipe**, **OpenCV**, and **PyAutoGUI** to detect hand gestures and translate them into media control commands like play/pause, volume up/down, and track navigation.

----

-## 📽️ Demo

-> (Add a screen recording or GIF of the project in action here for better visualization.)

----

 ## 🧠 How It Works